-3a.
+3.1.
 Modeling Language Production in Bimodal Bilinguals

 One of the most immediate challenges of developing a model of language production in bimodal bilinguals is accommodating the ability to produce both languages simultaneously.
 This phenomenon greatly increases the complexity of the processing system.
 Consider the notion of lexical access.
 Rather than designing a system in which one target is chosen from many activated lexical items, the Emmorey et al. (2008) results suggest the need for a mechanism that is able to choose separate (but semantically related) lexical items from languages of variant modality for simultaneous production.
 Furthermore, the notion that the majority of the simultaneously-produced items are semantically related implies that prior to the lexical selection process, a shared conceptual store provides information to the different languages.
-Also, one needs to consider the way in which syntactic information interacts between the two languages, given how morpho-syntactically meaningful ASL facial expressions occur with English speech (Pyers and Emmorey, 2008) and how bimodal bilinguals' English constructions sometimes show influence from ASL syntax (Bishop and Hicks, 2005).
+Also, one needs to consider the way in which syntactic information interacts between the two languages, given how morpho-syntactically meaningful ASL facial expressions occur with English speech (Pyers & Emmorey, 2008) and how bimodal bilinguals' English constructions sometimes show influence from ASL syntax (Bishop & Hicks, 2005).

 To our knowledge, only one model of bilingual language processing has been specifically proposed for bimodal bilinguals (see Figure 4).
 Emmorey et al. (2008) adapted Levelt's model of Speech Production (1989), and integrated it with a model of speech and gesture production proposed by Kita and Özyrük (2003).
 In the model proposed by Emmorey et al., the grammatical, phonological and lexical aspects of production of both ASL and English are separate but connected, and are all activated by a Message Generator, which relays conceptual information to the two languages.
 In other words, propositional or semantic information is sent to both languages simultaneously, and that conceptual unit is determined before lexical selection occurs.
 Each formulator then encodes the input based on the matrix language (which is the language that submits the syntactic frame).
-The input is encoded with English grammatical constructs when English is the matrix language and with ASL grammatical constructs when ASL is the matrix language are produced in accordance with the matrix language's grammar.
+The input is encoded with English grammatical constructs when English is the matrix language and with ASL grammatical constructs when ASL is the matrix language.
+The result is that code-switched or code-blended productions which are of the non-matrix language are produced in accordance with the matrix language's grammar.

 Kita and Özyrük's (2003) addition is the Action Generator, which is a general mechanism used for creating an "action plan."
 In this sense, it is not inherently linguistically biased.
 Rather, it generates movements in both real and imagined space, guided by knowledge of spatial features and information.
 Though independent of the Message Generator, the two interact; this can result in the gestures generated by the Action Generator being influenced by linguistic information.
 Casey and Emmorey (2008) suggested that bimodal bilinguals produced more iconic gestures and gestures from a character viewpoint than non-signers.
+They hypothesized that this was due to the interaction between the Action